abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 > The function object $A → B$ is the topmost object which is related to objects $A$ and $B$ in such a way that $A ∧ (A → B) → B$.

-The existence of this function object (called *exponential object* in category-theoretic terms) is the final condition for an order/lattice to be a representation of logic.
+The existence of this function object (called *exponential object* or *hom-object* in category-theoretic terms) is the final condition for an order/lattice to be a representation of logic.

 Note, by the way, that this definition of function object is valid specifically for intuinistic logic.
 For classical logic, the definition of  is simpler --- there $A → B$ is just $\lnot A ∨ B$, because of the law of excluded middle.